Eyoab11/song-app-frontend/README.md

 - **Environment Variables:**
   - `API_BASE_URL` is set via `DefinePlugin`.
 For production, set `API_BASE_URL` in your environment before building.

+## How the App Starts Up

+### General Explanation
+- The app starts with an HTML file (`public/index.html`) that provides a basic web page with a single `<div id="root"></div>`.
+This is where the React app will appear.
+- The JavaScript entry point (`src/index.js`) takes over and renders the React application inside that div.

+### Technical Explanation
+- `public/index.html` is the static HTML template.
+Webpack injects your JavaScript bundle into this file.
+- `src/index.js` is the main entry point for the React app.
+It:
+  - Imports React and ReactDOM.
+  - Uses `ReactDOM.createRoot` (React 18+) to attach the app to the `root` div.
+  - Wraps the app in `<Provider store={store}>` to connect Redux state management.
+  - Uses `<React.StrictMode>` for highlighting potential problems in development.

+### Analogical Explanation
+- Think of `index.html` as an empty house with a special room (`<div id="root">`) waiting to be decorated.
+- `index.js` is the decorator: it brings in all the furniture (your React app), sets up the electricity (Redux for state management), and makes sure everything is safe and up to code (React.StrictMode).

 ## How to Run the Project

 1. **Install dependencies:**